 Ask a reference librarian or archivist if you need assistance.

 Consult with your instructors about recommended readings and ask us if you need help finding a specific title or type of resource.
 Some of the following may be useful for background information & context (or for suggestions of primary source materials of local and regional interest):

 Western Libraries provides access to a wide variety of article and research databases (a WWU log-in is required).
 Follow this link to the Libraries' online guide to Databases A-Z and/or ask staff at the Libraries' Research Desk for assistance.

-Western Libraries Heritage Resources provides for responsible stewardship of and access to unique and archival resources in support of teaching, learning and resarch at Western Washington University and beyond.
+Western Libraries Archives & Special Collections provides for responsible stewardship of and access to unique and archival resources in support of teaching, learning and research at Western Washington University and beyond.
 The Center for Pacific Northwest Studies, Special Collections, and University Archives and Records Management work together to document the culture and history of Western, the local community and Pacific Northwest region, and to promote public and scholarly access to holdings.